SigmacellHQ/msgroom-custom-server/README.md

-# MsgRoom Custom Server
+# MsgRoom Custom Server (VERSION 2 BETA)

+WARNING!
+This is the complete rewrite of MRCS, called MRCSv2.<br>
+For production, use the latest MRCSv1 release and wait for the first release of MRCSv2.<br><br>
+This README.md file contents after these messages will probably be outdated and will be replaced soon.<br>

-A custom Windows 96 MsgRoom Server
+A custom Windows 96 MsgRoom Server.<br>

 Made by [nolanwhy](https://github.com/nolanwhy) and [Kelbaz](https://github.com/kelbazz).
 Feel free to make pull requests!